ErylKenner/ErylKenner.github.io/index.md

 <h1>Eryl Kenner</h1>
 <p>
-I am extremely passionate about games, game development, and technology.
-I have experience using the Unity game engine to make several games, including one which won the Games category for the 2018 Reno's Biggest Little Hackathon event.
-I love the problem-solving and mathematical aspects of software development and have created my own game engine in C++ using the Ogre graphics engine.
-I have also worked as an embedded programmer and as an artificial intelligence researcher.
-Check out my <a href="/projects">projects</a> or my <a href="https://github.com/Eryl2000">GitHub</a> profile for more details about my projects and past work.
+Extremely passionate about all things problem solving.
+I currently work as a software engineer for Intel developing validation software for their SSD technology.
+My past work includes several fun games I built using the Unity game engine, including one which won 1st  place in the Games category for the 2018 Reno's Biggest Little Hackathon event.
+I also created my own game engine in C++ using the Ogre graphics engine, and have worked as an embedded programmer and as an artificial intelligence researcher.
+I love the problem-solving and mathematical aspects of software development and always welcome a difficult problem to crack.
+Check out my <a href="/projects">projects</a> or my <a href="https://github.com/Eryl2000">GitHub</a> profile for some examples of my projects and past work.
 </p>
 </p>